 You can create a custom-length cable that connects a RealPresence Group system to a RealPresence Group microphone array or SoundStation IP 7000 phone.
-Start with the microphone cable (part number 2457-23216-002), and cut off the P1 end.
+Start with the microphone cable (part number 2457-23216-002) and cut off the P1 end.
 Using the wiring tables shown, create a custom cable from the microphone to a wall plate or other interfacing device.
 Next, from the wall plate or other interfacing device, run shielded CAT5 or better cable to the RealPresence Group system, terminating with a shielded RJ-45 plug connector.

-The total length from the RealPresence Group system to the first Polycom microphone array or SoundStation IP 7000 phone can vary between 18 in and 100 ft.
+The length from the RealPresence Group system to the first Polycom microphone array or SoundStation IP 7000 phone can vary between 18 in. and 100 ft. (a RealPresence Group 700 system allows two such connections).
 The maximum length between subsequent microphone arrays is 25 ft.